qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 See also
 ........
-To add a specific number of vertices, look at :ref:`qgis_densify_geometries`.
+To add a specific number of vertices, look at :ref:`densifygeometries`.

 .. _qgis_dissolve: